 Definition: A carve out (also called a management carve out or employee carve out plan) is a contractual arrangement that reserves a specified amount or percentage of exit proceeds for common stockholders before preferred stock liquidation preferences are fully satisfied.

-In venture capital financing, preferred shareholders typically hold liquidation preferences that entitle them to receive their capital back before common shareholders.
-When a company exits below total invested capital, these preferences can completely eliminate payouts to founders and employees who hold common stock or options.
+In venture capital financing, preferred shareholders hold liquidation preferences that entitle them to receive their capital back before common shareholders.
+When a company exits below total invested capital, these preferences can completely eliminate payouts to founders and employees who hold class A vs. class B shares of common stock.

 A carve out changes this distribution waterfall by setting aside compensation for management before calculating liquidation preference distributions.
 Most carve outs are negotiated during the acquisition process, not at initial financing.